 Shall monitor current flow through the main service lines.

-Shall monitor voltage levels in the main service lines.
+Shall monitor voltage levels on the main service lines.

-Shall control the service shutoff switch by receiving and validating a service shutoff message from the utility company.
+Shall control the service shutoff switch by receiving and validating a service shutoff message from the power-company.

 Shall provide a method for controlling the service shutoff switch from a local interface.